laforge49/aatree/README.md

 log4j.appender.console.layout.ConversionPattern=%-5p %c: %m%n
 ```

-For testing purposes, the above log4j.properties file was added to dev-resources.
+For testing purposes, the above log4j.properties file was
+put in the dev-resources folder to keep it from being added to the jar file.

 ## Wiki